Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 ## Workstation Diagram and Rack Elevation
+ADD IMAGE

 ## Power-up Order

-To ensure safe operation of the equipment and proper connections between digital devices, power-up the equipment in the following order:
+To ensure safe operation of the equipment and the proper connections between digital devices, power-up the equipment in the following order:

 1. Furman power conditioner.
 1. Lynx Aurora 8 ad/da converter.